bibbox/app-varapp/INSTALL-APP.md

 ### Change your admin password

-Please change your admin password immediately after the installation:
+Please change your admin password immediately after the installation in the `My Account` tab:

 ![Screenshot02](assets/install-screen-02.png)